loftusa/genetic-correlates-adhd/README.md

-# Genetic Correlated of ADHD
+# Genetic Correlates of ADHD

 This repository contains the code and data for a bioinformatics project investigating the genetic correlates of ADHD from a 50,000 person genetic study.
 See the poster below for a summary.